yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Section 2 - Hello iPad!
 --

 In this section, you will use Xcode to create a project and storyboards to construct a very simple user interface.
 This assignment requires no coding.
 It is intended to provide you with a quick introduction to the tools that you’ll be using during the course.
-Follow this walkthrough and build your first **HelloIPad** application.
+Follow this walkthrough and build your first iOS application.

 **Important Note:** Even though it is possible to complete the first part of the assignment just by following instructions, it is important for you to understand what you are doing in each step, since in the next assignments you will be required to use the same tools.